Q1in/Unity-MapScreenshotCapturer/README.md

 # Unity-MapScreenshotCapturer

 A free and easy-to-use Unity tool to capture screenshots of multiple maps in your scene.
-Supports optional additional cameras, custom image names per map, particle simulation, and automatically restores the previously active map.
-Ideal for creating high-quality map previews, level snapshots, or promotional images.
+Supports optional additional cameras, custom image names per map, particle simulation, and restores the previously active map.
+Ideal for map previews, level snapshots, or promotional images.

 ---

 ## Features

-* Capture multiple maps in your Unity scene.
+- Capture multiple maps with optional additional cameras.
-* Assign optional additional cameras per map for multiple angles.
-* Custom image names for default and additional cameras.
+- Custom image names per camera.
-* Particle system simulation ensures effects are visible in screenshots.
+- Particle simulation included for accurate screenshots.
-* Automatically restores the previously active map.
+- Automatically restores active map and hidden objects.
-* Saves screenshots in a specified folder inside `Assets`.
+- Saves screenshots in a specified folder inside `Assets`.
-* Fully free and open-source for any project.
+- Free and open-source.

 ---

 ## Installation

-1. Download or clone this repository:
+1. Clone or download the repository:

 ```bash
 git clone https://github.com/Q1in/Unity-MapScreenshotCapturer.git
 ```

-2. Copy the `MapScreenshotCapturer.cs` script into your Unity project `Scripts` folder (or any folder you prefer).
+2. Copy `MapScreenshotCapturer.cs` into your Unity project `Scripts` folder.

-3. Open your Unity project and attach the script to an empty GameObject in your scene.
+3. Attach the script to an empty GameObject in your scene.

 ---

 ## Usage

-1. **Assign the Default Camera**
+1. **Assign Cameras**
-   Drag a Camera into the `Capture Camera` field in the Inspector.
-This camera will be used to capture each map by default.
+   Assign cameras that point directly at the map or area you want to capture, not just the default scene camera.
+The default camera field is used for each map unless overridden by additional cameras.

 2. **Add Maps**

-   * In the `Maps` list, add each map GameObject you want to capture.
-   * For each map:

-     * You can assign optional additional cameras in the `Additional Cameras` list.
-     * Optionally set custom image names for both the default and additional cameras.
-       *(If left empty, the script will use automatic naming: `Map_1.png`, `Map_1_1.png`, `Map_1_2.png`, etc.)*
+   Add each map GameObject to the `Maps` list.
+Optionally assign additional cameras and custom image names.
+If names are left empty, screenshots will use automatic naming (`Map_1.png`, `Map_1_1.png`, etc.).

 3. **Objects to Hide**
-   Add any objects that should be hidden while capturing screenshots (e.g., UI elements, props, or decorative objects).
+   Add any objects to hide during capture, such as UI or props.

 4. **Screenshot Settings**

-   * `Folder Location`: specify the folder inside `Assets` where screenshots will be saved.
-   * `Resolution Width` & `Resolution Height`: set your desired screenshot dimensions.
+   Specify the `Folder Location` in `Assets` and the desired resolution.

 5. **Capture Screenshots**

-   * In the Inspector, right-click on the MapScreenshotCapturer component (gear icon on the top-right of the component).
-   * Select **Capture Maps** from the context menu.
-   * The script will capture screenshots for all maps, including additional cameras, and save them to the specified folder.
+   Right-click the MapScreenshotCapturer component in the Inspector and select **Capture Maps**.
+Screenshots will be saved to the chosen folder.

-6. **Restoring Scene**
+6. **Scene Restoration**

-   * The script automatically restores the map that was active before capturing.
+   The script restores the map that was active before capture and unhides any hidden objects.
-   * All hidden objects will also be restored.

 ---

-## Example Naming

-* Default camera: `Map_1.png`, `Map_2.png`, …
-* Additional cameras: `Map_1_1.png`, `Map_1_2.png`, …
-* Custom names: e.g., `LevelA_Main.png`, `LevelA_Side.png`, …

----

-## Notes

-* Particle effects are simulated for one frame so that they appear correctly in screenshots.
-* Works in both Editor and Play mode.
-* Fully free to use and modify for personal or commercial projects.
-* Make sure the cameras have the correct settings (field of view, position, etc.) for the desired screenshot result.

----

 ## License

-This project is **MIT Licensed** — you can use, modify, and distribute it freely.
+MIT License — free to use, modify, and distribute.

 ---